Moh-Maher/cgcCALC/README.md

 The test subdirectory contains the main example program.
 The subdirectory output shall store the LaTex file that one of the options within the main program can produce.

 # Example: make main
-In order build the main executable file, type make main or just make on your terminal.
+In order build the main executable file, run the make file: "make main" or just "make" on your terminal.

 ![Alt text](https://github.com/Moh-Maher/cgcCALC/blob/main/doc/images/snap1.png?raw=true "Optional Title")